etianen/django-reversion/docs/api.rst

 Each model instance saved in a revision block is serialized as a :ref:`Version`.
 All versions in a revision block are associated with a single :ref:`Revision`.

-You can load a ``Queryset`` of versions from the database.
+You can load a :ref:`VersionQuerySet` of versions from the database.
 Versions are loaded with the most recent version first.

 .. code:: python

+    from reversion.models import Version

     # Load a queryset of versions for a specific model instance.
-    versions = reversion.get_for_object(instance)
+    versions = Version.objects.get_for_object(instance)
     assert len(versions) == 2

     # Check the serialized data for the first version.